kestra-io/docs/content/docs/expressions/index.md

 ### substringAfter

-The `substringAfter` filter extracts the substring after the first occurrence of a separator.
+The `substringAfter` filter extracts the substring after the first occurrence of a `separator`.

 ```twig
 {{ "a.b.c" | substringAfter(".") }}
 # output: b.c
 ```

-- separator: the string to search for.

 ---

 ### substringAfterLast

-The `substringAfterLast` filter extracts the substring after the last occurrence of a separator.
+The `substringAfterLast` filter extracts the substring after the last occurrence of a `separator`.

 ```twig
 {{ "a.b.c" | substringAfterLast(".") }}
 # output: c
 ```

-- separator: the string to search for.

 ---

 ### substringBefore

-The `substringBefore` filter extracts the substring before the first occurrence of a separator.
+The `substringBefore` filter extracts the substring before the first occurrence of a `separator`.

 ```twig
 {{ "a.b.c" | substringBefore(".") }}
 # output: a
 ```

-- separator: the string to search for.

 ---

 ### substringBeforeLast

-The `substringBeforeLast` filter extracts the substring before the last occurrence of a separator.
+The `substringBeforeLast` filter extracts the substring before the last occurrence of a `separator`.

 ```twig
 {{ "a.b.c" | substringBeforeLast(".") }}
 # output: a.b
 ```

-- separator: the string to search for.

 ---